US racing tips: Shane Ketteridge with two tips from Churchill Downs

 - Saturday's free racing tips: six horses to consider putting in your multiples

-- Aintree Placepot tips: Paul Kealy's perm for the £150,000 guaranteed pool

-- The Punt Acca: Liam Headd with three horseracing tips from Aintree and Wincanton on Saturday
+- The Punt Acca: Matt Rennie's three horse racing tips from Cheltenham and Navan on Saturday

+- 2023 Paddy Power Gold Cup at Cheltenham: the runners, the odds, the verdict

+- Cheltenham Placepot tips: Paul Kealy has a crack at the £250,000 guaranteed pool on day two of the November meeting

 - Saturday's free racing tips: six horses to consider putting in your multiples

-- Aintree Placepot tips: Paul Kealy's perm for the £150,000 guaranteed pool

-- The Punt Acca: Liam Headd with three horseracing tips from Aintree and Wincanton on Saturday
+- The Punt Acca: Matt Rennie's three horse racing tips from Cheltenham and Navan on Saturday

+- 2023 Paddy Power Gold Cup at Cheltenham: the runners, the odds, the verdict